 A very easy recipe for a tender and fluffy keto chocolate chip cake, made with almond flour and sweetened with stevia.

-It was my daughter who came up with the idea for this keto chocolate chip cake.
+It was actually my daughter who came up with the idea for this cake.

 My daughter ate her slice slowly, savoring every bite.
 Then she said thoughtfully, "What if next time you added chocolate chips?
 Wouldn't that be awesome?"